In this guide, we’ll show you an alternative to bankruptcy or new debt that can save your client’s distressed business.

 The success of an SWC debt workout comes down to simple business principles and finance fundamentals; no fancy words or negotiation tactics, just facts and numbers.
 Numbers don’t lie; they are impervious to emotion, policy and disagreement.
 When using these figures to weigh your options, the choice becomes clear: retain control or submit to your client’s creditors.
 For these reasons, no matter how complicated a board of directors may be, SWC can navigate those obstacles to achieve success.

-Your client thinks his equipment and inventory is too valuable.
+Your client thinks his equipment and inventory are too valuable.

 Your client believes her company by-laws prevent a debt workout.